lexlapax/dockerfile-misc/tiny-haproxy/README.md

 the buildroot directory contains the .config file used for running the build.

-the buildroot/package/haproxy contains the two required files to include haproxy into the buildroot build
+the buildroot/package/haproxy contains the two required files to include haproxy into the buildroot build image includes sshd image also includes pythonbased supervisord to help start up sshd and haproxy short instructions

-short instructions
 ------------------
 (the full instructions are in the buildimage.sh file)